katekalcevich/Test-ARIA/README.md

 # Testing ARIA
  Accessible components using ARIA.

-The file [test-aria.html](https://github.com/katekalcevich/Test-ARIA/blob/master/test-aria.html) has code for an accessible accordion, tabs, error notifation and modal component created with HTML and JavaScript.
+The file [test-aria.html](https://github.com/katekalcevich/Test-ARIA/blob/master/test-aria.html) has code for an accessible accordion, tabs, error notifation and modal component written in HTML and JavaScript.
 A bare minimum of CSS is used to show functionality.
 The code is commented, but I've also created notes below on expected behaviour and ARIA usage.

 ## Accordions
 This code is adapted from [WAI-ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices/examples/accordion/accordion.html).
 I modified it by: